agendav/agendav/doc/source/admin/installation.rst

 And then run the schema creation file::

- $ mysql -uagendav -p agendav < sql/schema.sql
+ $ mysql --default-character-set=utf8 -uagendav -p agendav < sql/schema.sql
  Enter password:
  $

+Note the UTF8 parts on the previous commands.
+If you don't specify them you will have some issues with special characters.

 Now your database is ready.